venturusbr/observability-examples/README.md

 The tutorial to run the examples are in their respective folder.
 In most cases, just following the README.md file is enough to put them running.

+## Running using Docker Compose

+1. Go to directory "./examples/python/fastapi"
+2. Run: `docker compose run`
+3. Check if *prometheus*, *loki*, *graphana* and *fastapi* containers started well.
+4. Access Graphana using your browser at: `http://localhost:3000`
+   1. First time access user and password are: `admin`
+   2. Set your new admin password!
+5. Create a Prometheus data source:
+   1. On the left side panel in Graphana, go to option **Data sources**
+   2. On the top right corner, select  **" + add new data source"**
+   3. Select **"Prometheus"**
+   4. Configure in the **Conncetion** section the "Prometheus server URL" with `http://prometheus:9090`
+   5. Save and test!
+6. Import the dashboard:
+   1. On the left side panel, go to **Dashboards**
+   2. On the top right corner, select  **"New -> New dashboard"**
+   3. Select "Import a dashboard"
+   4. Upload the "*graphana_dashboard.json*" file
+   5. Select the Prometheus data source created early.
+   6. Import!

+## Making counters work

+To see the metrics turning into cool graphics we must access the FastAPI application endpoint and then see counters raising in Graphana.

+1. Call the "hello" endpoint inserting the following URL in your browser: `http://127.0.0.1:8000/hello`
+2. Do it more 5 times
+3. Go to Graphana dashboards and see the counter Fastapi Hello raising

 # How to contribute